Hyperlite Mountain Gear Elevate 22 Review

 Can the Elevate 22 be used as an overnight backpacking pack?

-For a minimalist overnighter, yes.
-I’ve carried it on a desert overnight with a 55°F sleeping bag, tent, sleeping pad, 3L of water, and food for two meals.
-Pack light, and it handles the job well.
+Yes, for a minimalist overnighter.
+I’ve carried it on a desert overnight with a 55°F sleeping bag, a tent (no rainfly), a sleeping pad, 3L of water, and food for two meals.
+It handles that ~15 lb total weight well and stays comfortable once you take a minute to dial in the strap adjustments.

 Is the HMG Elevate 22 good for people with back problems?

 Absolutely.
-Minimizing pack weight is one of the best things you can do for a sensitive back on trail.
+For me, minimizing pack weight makes a noticeable difference when I’m hiking with a sensitive back.
 At 1.1 lbs, the Elevate 22 is one of the lightest options in its class and has been a genuine relief for my back issues.

 How does the HMG Elevate 22 handle camera gear?